junyou2023/sports_booking_app/README.md

 A helper script `scripts/run_backend_tests.sh` automates the above commands.
 Some tests require SpatiaLite which may not work on every platform.
 Docker is the recommended environment for running the full test suite.

+## Push notifications

+The app implements a simple notification system backed by Firebase Cloud Messaging (FCM).
+Set `FCM_ENABLED=True` in `backend/.env` and provide Google credentials via `GOOGLE_APPLICATION_CREDENTIALS` to enable push delivery.
+Without these settings the client falls back to polling the unread count every 30 seconds.

+Registering for push on the client requires adding Firebase configuration files and enabling messaging in your Firebase project.
+After `firebase_core` is configured the app will automatically obtain a device token and POST it to `/api/devices/`.